Adventure Playgrounds to Redefine Children’s Place in the City

 Sylvain Wagnon, University of Montpellier; Delphine Patry, University of Caen Normandy and Mathieu DEPOIL, Paul Valéry University – Montpellier III

 In 1943, the first adventure playground was established in Emdrup, a suburb of Copenhagen.
-But it was in England that the movement really took off, in a country where the adventure playground came to be defined in contrast to the “square,” the standardized urban playground.
+But it was in England that the movement really took off, in a country where the adventure playground came to be defined in contrast to the “square,” that standardized urban playground.

 Educational Utopias

-These initiatives took shape after May 1968, drawing on educational and political utopias.
+These initiatives took shape after May 1968, based on educational and political utopias.
 Vacant lots in the suburbs were transformed into spaces for play and discovery.
 The phenomenon then spread to Berkeley, California, starting in 1979, and to Japan.

-The adventure playgrounds of the 1970s and 1980s were spaces for community education, such as the one in Bellevue, Nantes, or the one in Meinau, in the suburbs of Strasbourg, where children built their own play structures using recycled materials and tools provided by educators who guided and supported them.
+The adventure playgrounds of the 1970s and 1980s were spaces for community-based education, such as the one in Bellevue, Nantes, or the one in Meinau, in the suburbs of Strasbourg, where children built their own play structures using recycled materials and tools provided by educators who guided and supported them.

 Patrick Janicek/Flickr, CC BY